 In all cases, the subject has ended up lower and there’s been more sky in the shots than I’d have ideally liked.

 Wrapping up the first shots from the LC-Wide

 From an exorbitant import tax bill to some ruined Ilford HP5, plus a policewoman thinking I was up to no good on the streets of Mansfield, it’s fair to say me and the LC-Wide didn’t have the best of starts.

-But that’s all behind us now, as I’ve shot a few more rolls after this Superia X-Tra 400, have really enjoyed doing so, and have got back a bunch of photographs that I’m really pleased with.
+But that’s all behind us now.
+I’ve shot a few more rolls after this Superia X-Tra 400 – which you can read about here – and have really enjoyed doing so.
+I’ve also got back a bunch of photographs that I’m really pleased with.

 It all started with this, though.
-With an uncharacteristically unenthusiastic walk around Mansfield.
+With an uncharacteristically unenthusiastic walk around my town.
 But I must say that this was the only time I’ve shot this camera and not had a tonne of fun whilst doing so.